The Joint Committee on Vaccination and Immunisation (JCVI) advise that all children aged 5 to 11 are offered the coronavirus (COVID-19) vaccine.

 Even if your child has already had coronavirus, they could still get it again.
 The vaccine will reduce the risk of your child getting coronavirus.
 If they do get it again, the vaccine can reduce how serious their symptoms will be.

-If your child has recently had coronavirus, they should wait at least 12 weeks after the date their infection started to get the vaccine.
+If your child has recently had a confirmed coronavirus infection, they should wait 12 weeks from date of test or first symptoms (whichever is earlier) to get the vaccine.

-- they are at higher risk from coronavirus due to a underlying health condition
+- they're at higher risk from coronavirus due to an underlying health condition

 - they share living accommodation, on most days, with someone who has a weakened immune system